alecramsay/pg/docs/index.markdown

 This site introduces a new concept -- baseline districts -- and uses it to show the tradeoffs inherent redistricting a state.[^1]

-*Note: This web site is still a work in progress, but I've started to add preliminary results for some states.*
+*Note: This web site is still a work in progress, but I've added preliminary results for AZ, MD, NC, PA, and VA.*

 ## Contents